P-p-H-d/mlib/README.md

 ```

 > [!NOTE]
-> The user code shall not perform a return or a goto (or `longjmp`) within the next block
+> The user code shall not perform a return from the function
+> or a goto (or `longjmp`) within the next block
 > with a target outside this block.
 > Otherwise the clear code of the object isn't called.
 > However, you can use the break instruction to quit the block